yt-project/governance/source/roles.rst

 the yt project slack channel.
 Maintainers also help developers sketch out sustainable ways of implementing new features.
 Maintainers might also periodically go through open issues and submit bugfixes or improve documentation as needed to keep the project running smoothly.
-Often maintainers will be yt project members (and have commit rights to the repository), but this is not a hard rule nor is it required.
+Maintainers are generally yt project members (and have commit rights to the repository).